List of Stranger Genius Awards winners

-The Stranger Genius Awards, given by Seattle alternative weekly newspaper The Stranger, "bring attention to, and recognize the contributions of, … outstanding artists in Seattle."
+The Stranger Genius Awards, given by Seattle alternative weekly newspaper The Stranger, "bring attention to, and recognize the contributions of, ... outstanding artists in Seattle."
 Winners are notified by receiving a chocolate cake bearing the message "You're a Friggin' Genius!"

+The event is generally taking place in autumn.

 Source for list: The Stranger Genius Awards: The Event, thestranger.com.
 Accessed online 2016-10-07.
 2016 winners from "We Saw You Dancing, Drinking, Cheering, Crying, and Winning Thousands of Dollars at the Stranger Genius Awards", thestranger.com.
 Accessed online 2016-10-07.